 Overview

-CAC and CLV are not competing metrics — they are two sides of the same equation.
+CAC and CLV aren't competing metrics.
+They're two halves of the same equation.
 Customer Acquisition Cost tells you what it costs to bring in a new customer.
 Customer Lifetime Value tells you what that customer is worth over their entire relationship with your business.
-Neither number means anything in isolation.
-Together, they determine whether your business model is structurally sound.
+Neither number means much on its own; together, they tell you whether your business model actually holds up.

-The relationship between them — the LTV:CAC ratio — is the single most important indicator of business sustainability.
-A company spending Rs 10,000 to acquire a customer worth Rs 5,000 is destroying value at every unit of growth.
+The relationship between them, the LTV:CAC ratio, is the single most important indicator of business sustainability.
+A company spending Rs 10,000 to acquire a customer worth Rs 5,000 destroys value with every unit of growth.
 A company spending Rs 10,000 to acquire a customer worth Rs 50,000 can invest aggressively and still print profits.
-Every growth decision — budget allocation, channel mix, pricing, retention spend — should be anchored to this ratio.
+Every growth decision, budget allocation, channel mix, pricing, retention spend, should trace back to this ratio.

 CAC vs CLV at a Glance